A Large-scale Film Style Dataset for Learning Multi-frequency Driven Film Enhancement: Conclusion

 \section{Conclusion}

 In this paper, we construct a new dataset FilmSet, a large-scale and high-quality library of film styles.
 Our dataset consists of three distinct film types and over 5000 photos captured in the field in raw format.
 In order to learn the features of the FilmSet images more properly, we propose the FilmNet, a new framework based on Laplacian Pyramid for refining multi-frequency pictures and achieving high-quality results.
 We demonstrate that the performance of our model is superior to the state-of-the-art strategies through extensive experiments.
 This may facilitate the film style transferring researches in deep learning methods.
-In the future, we may try to refine the images in a different domain and make a greater improvement of the results.